dpsa4fl/overview/README.md

 If the properties stated above are met by the participants, the clients' **anonymity** (no adversary can tell which client submitted which data value), **privacy** (no adversary learns anything about the clients' data values except their aggregate), and even [**differential privacy**](https://en.wikipedia.org/wiki/Differential_privacy) can be guaranteed.

 Correctness of the result of the learning procedure requires honesty of all participants.
+As differential privacy persists even for malicious clients, the learning result is guaranteed to at least be robust towards data poisoning in that case.

 ## How it works
 1. The ML server distributes its current model to the clients.